thammegowda/572-hw2/nutch-tika-solr/README.md

 # Additional Setup
 During the course of this project, we enhanced `Apache Tika` by adding a `NamedEntityParser` and supplied an implementation of Named Entity Recogniser based on _StanfordCoreNLP_.
-These changes are not reached to mainstream so the following setup is necessary prior to building this project.

-+ Build Latest Tika with Named Entity Recogniser

-  + `git clone git@github.com:thammegowda/tika.git`
-  + git checkout hw2
-  + git pull origin hw2
-  + `mvn clean install` (# may be `mvn clean install -DskipTests`)
+Edit: Its now part of Tika 1.12, pull the latest version of tika (>= 1.12)

 + Build Tika CoreNlp addon NLP
   + `git clone git@github.com:thammegowda/tika-ner-corenlp.git`